What is the UN Biodiversity Lab?

 Can I upload my own datasets?

-Yes, you can upload data to your sandbox and analyze it with the existing datasets on a global or national scale.
+Yes, you can upload data to your project and analyze it with the existing datasets on a global or national scale.

 What data formats can I upload?